ufoss-org/kotysa/kotysa-spring-r2dbc/README.md

 ## Dependency

 Kotysa is an additional dependency you can add to your Spring project.
-It is an extension to Spring Data R2DBC, and does not replace it.
+It is an extension to Spring R2DBC, and does not replace it.

 ```groovy
 repositories {